-The Group has policies in place to manage exposures to customers from the sale of graphite including credit coverage by the issuance of letters of credit from high credit quality financial institutions and limits on credit exposures to individual customers where there is no letter of credit by setting maximum credit exposures for individual customs and the group and not releasing bills of lading until receipt of the amount outstanding.
+The Group has policies in place to manage exposures to customers from the sale of graphite including credit coverage by the issuance of letters of credit from high credit quality financial institutions and limits on credit exposures to individual customers where there is no letter of credit by setting maximum credit exposures for individual customers and not releasing bills of lading until receipt of the amount outstanding.
 Credit exposure limits are approved by the Audit and Risk Committee.

-At 31 December 2018 the trade receivables balance was \$6.8 million (2017: NIL), with \$2.7 million covered by letters of credit and \$4.0 million covered within the maximum credit exposures for individual customers and by the non-release of the bill of lading pending the receipt of the amount owing.
-There was \$0.1 million of trade receivables overdue at 31 December 2018 which was fully recovered in early 2019.
+As at 31 December 2019, the Trade Receivables balance was US\$ 2.7 million (2018: US\$ 6.8 million) which are mostly covered within the maximum credit exposures for individual customers and by the non-release of the bill of lading pending the receipt of the amount owing.
+There were US\$ 0.7 million of trade receivables overdue as at 31 December 2019 which were fully recovered in early 2020.

-Liquidity risk
+c) Liquidity risk